Manuel-Aullo/module-federation/README.md

  11. In the `host` site running on port :3002 configure the `hybrid` site running on port :3003 as a remote.

  12. In the `host` site running on port :3002, import the search module from the `hybrid` site running on port :3003

- 13. Create fallbacks for the imported modules to have an error handling in place whenerver the modules are not available.